Table of Contents

 This means that sand needed to be collected, melted in ovens at extremely high temperatures, and then blown into specific shapes manually by the glass blower.
 The process required lots of skill, time, and quite a lot of work, making glass very valuable.

 It wasn’t necessarily rare, however, as it wasn’t long after people learned how to make it that the glassmaking industry boomed.
-Glass vessels such as cups, bowls, and vases, colored glass ingots, even trinkets and jewelry such as glass imitations of hardstone carvings or gemstones became very sought-after.
+Glass vessels such as cups, bowls, and vases, colored glass ingots, and even trinkets and jewelry such as glass imitations of hardstone carvings or gemstones became very sought-after.

 As such, the value of glass began to depend largely on the quality it was made in – like with many other commodities, a plain glass cup wasn’t worth all that much, but a complex and gorgeous quality colored glass vase would catch the eye of even the wealthiest noble.